KSIUJ/ksi-oidc-python/django/README.md

     ]
     ```

-2. Add the `KsiAuthMiddleware` to `MIDDLEWARE`:
+2. Add the `OidcAuthMiddleware` to `MIDDLEWARE`:

     It must be placed __directly after__ Django's `AuthenticationMiddleware`,
     because it is required for the session expiry and refresh logic to work.
-    If any other middleware was added in between `AuthenticationMiddleware` and `KsiAuthMiddleware`,
+    If any other middleware was added in between `AuthenticationMiddleware` and `OidcAuthMiddleware`,
     the `request.user` might be a user whose session has expired while processing that middleware.

     See [the Middleware Ordering section in the Django docs](https://docs.djangoproject.com/en/5.2/ref/middleware/#middleware-ordering)